Gem Science Research Group

 Solving challenges in the gem industry with geological research

 The Belley Gem Science Research Group at Memorial University of Newfoundland (St. John's, NL, Canada) is tackling key challenges in the colored gemstone industry through mineralogical, petrological, and geochemical research.
-Other areas of interest include Rare Earth Element deposits and metacarbonate rocks.
+We are actively conducting field-based research in the Arctic, Montana (USA), and Asia.
 For potential government or industry collaborations, please contact Dr. Belley directly.

 Gem Deposit Modelling

 Developing and improving our understanding of gemstone formation through models is a crucial part of advancing gem science.
 The factors that control gemstone formation, coloration, inclusions, and geochemistry are highly complex.
 Only with a robust scientific foundation can we develop reliable exploration or origin-determination methods.

 Field-based data and sample collection are critical to understanding gemstone formation.
 Experienced in conducting field-based research and gemstone exploration, we go where the science takes us.

 We are conducting pioneering research on corundum (ruby and sapphire) in sedimentary environments, which has significant implications for understanding placers and exploration method development.
 Stay tuned for some exciting new research in progress.

 Image: Corundum crystal from a placer deposit shown with the tip of a needle.
 Field of view 1 mm.